aaikedw/fada-import-specs/FADA-import-specs.md

   for example, now, only import but there should be a Web Service for VLIZ shouldn't it?_
 _Answer Aaike: Not entirely sure about this question.
 But the exchange of the data with VLIZ is outside the scope of this tool._

+## Database
+The tool will import validate and prepare data in a staging area.
+A schema 'fadaimport' is added in the database to fit this purpose.
+### Database change
+I had named this schema 'importandsyncfada' but it is a long and ugly name.
 ## Current workflow
 ###Foreword
 The workflow as mentionned reflects the current working of FADA import procedure based on the reading of Excel files and the processing of the information through independent Groovy/Ruby apps.
 It is divided into a number of steps which have to be checked by an operator.
 The point of the web-application will be to integrate theses steps and add functionalities.